-The assignment committee shall supervise and rule upon all issues relating to assignments under this system, in accordance with these rulesRules, as amended from time to time by the board of judgescourt.
+The assignment committee shall supervise and rule upon all issues relating to assignments under this system, in accordance with these rules, as amended from time to time by the board of judges.

-1 The Board of Judges adopted these Rules, with some non-substantive, technical changes, as astandalone set of Rules (that is, separate from the Joint Local Rules for the Southern and Eastern Districtsof New York) on September 29, 2021.
+1 The Board of Judges adopted these Rules, with some non-substantive, technical changes, as a standalone set of Rules (that is, separate from the Joint Local Rules for the Southern and Eastern Districts of New York) on September 29, 2021.
 The Rules are substantively the same as the prior version.